NaluCFD/Nalu/docs/source/user/nalu_run/nalu_inp.rst

    A boolean flag indicating whether the reynolds stress is computed.
 The default value is ``no``.

+.. inpfile:: turbulence_averaging.specifications.compute_resolved_stress

+   A boolean flag indicating whether the resolved stress is computed.
+The default value is ``no``.
+When this option is turned on, the Favre averages of the resolved quantities are computed as well.

+.. inpfile:: turbulence_averaging.specifications.compute_temperature_resolved_flux

+   A boolean flag indicating whether the resolved temperature flux is computed.
+The default value is ``no``.
+When this option is turned on, the Favre averages of the resolved temperature is computed as well.

+.. inpfile:: turbulence_averaging.specifications.compute_sfs_stress

+   A boolean flag indicating whether the sub-filter scale stress is computed.
+The default value is ``no``.
+The sub-filter scale stress model is assumed to be of an eddy viscosity type and the turbulent viscosity computed by the turbulence model is used.
+The sub-filter scale kinetic energy is used to determine the isotropic component of the sub-filter stress.
+As described in the section :ref:`supp_eqn_set_mom_cons`, the Yoshisawa model is used to compute the sub-filter kinetic energy when it is not transported.

+.. inpfile:: turbulence_averaging.specifications.compute_temperature_sfs_flux

+   A boolean flag indicating whether the sub-filter scale flux of temperature is computed.
+The default value is ``no``.
+The sub-filter scale stress model is assumed to be of an eddy diffusivity type and the turbulent diffusivity computed by the turbulence model is used along with a constant turbulent Prandtl number obtained from the Realm.

 .. inpfile:: turbulence_averaging.specifications.compute_favre_stress

    A boolean flag indicating whether the Favre stress is computed.
 The